cyclus/cyclus.github.com/source/arche/tutorial_py/toolkit.rst

 ``ResBuf`` class.
 We'll explain how buffers work in just a moment.
 A ResBuf object and its ``ts.Inventory`` state var has special handling by the Python ``Agent`` class from which ``Facility`` inherits.
-It will not appear in the schema and therefore will not appear in the Cycic UI either.
+It will not appear in the schema and therefore will not appear in the Cyclus UI either.

 Next, add two additional buffers: